holmesr19/hockeydashboard/README.md

 Query for team stats & rankings in a specified season

 ### Games
-#### Today's Games
-Highlights today's matchups

 #### Search for Games
-Lets the user find highlights and summaries from past games and information about future games.
+Lets the user find highlights and summaries from past games and see information about future games.
+Automatically loads today's games

 # Tech Specs
 HockeyDashboards.net uses Angular 8.2 and it was generated with [Angular CLI](https://github.com/angular/angular-cli).
 It's currently hosted on an AWS